 Any complaints about this book?
 Only that I was disappointed when I ran out of further stories to read at the end of it so hopefully C.L.
 Lopez is working on further stories for the future!
 A very easy and hugely deserved five stars for this one, not a rating I usually find easy for short stories given that it’s rare to read a short story collection where not a single one even slightly disappoints!

-Well okay, I know we’re another nine months off from Halloween but hey, give it another couple of months and we’ll be seeing all the usual adverts for Christmas and whatnot.
+Well okay, I know we’re past Halloween now, but hey, for horror fans it really doesn’t matter.
 It’s with great pleasure I present my review of IASD member Lacey Lane’s 2nd book in her Halloween Pumpkin Horror short story series and another of her short story collections, The Little Book of Horrors (and for those of you that missed the first one of the Pumpkin series I’ve included my review of Book One of that as well).

 The Revenge of the Pumpkins – Amazon Blurb: